TheKnightCoder/Ansible-Networking/README.md

 Install Vagrant
 ------------------
 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 It will allow you to set up your virtual machine and install all the software packages with a single command  and the vagrant file found in this repository.
-By using vagrant we can ensure that all VMs using the same vagrant file is identical.
+By using vagrant we can ensure that all VMs using the same vagrant file are identical.

 To install Vagrant [download](https://www.vagrantup.com/downloads.html) the installer, run the installer and keep hitting next until the installation is complete.